-We ran several micro-benchmarks on Amino to evaluate the overheads of primitive file system functions.
-We broadly classify our micro-benchmarks into metadata (described in this section) and data benchmarks (described in Section 4.5).
+We ran several micro-benchmarks on Amino to evaluate the overheads of certain primitive file system functions like file creation and deletion as well as reading and writing data.
+We broadly classify our micro-benchmarks into metadata and data benchmarks.
+We describe the meta-data micro-benchmarks in this section, and the data benchmarks in Section 4.5.
 The meta-data operations we evaluated are create (and mkdir), unlink (and rmdir), stat, and readdir.
-We chose these meta-data operations because they are a broad cross-section of file system operations, and together with data operations account for the vast majority of operations [Ellard and Seltzer 2003].
+We chose these meta-data operations because they are a broad cross-section of file system operations, and together with data operations account for the vast majority of operations [8].

 To generate metadata operations, we developed a C program that operates on several directories each containing a fixed number of files.
-We used this method rather than a generic data set (e.g., the source of a package), because when evaluating one specific method we did not want to use directory-reading operations or lookups to determine which files must be operated upon.
-For all the metadata workloads, we disabled atime updates on both in Ext3 and in Amino to isolate the overheads of the metadata operation to be tested.
+We used this method rather than a generic data set (e.g., the source of a package), because when evaluating one specific method we did not want to use directory reading operations or lookups to determine which files must be operated upon.
+For all the metadata workloads, we disabled atime updates on both in Ext3 and in Amino so to isolate the overheads of the metadata operation to be tested.